 - High school, pre-university, secondary school students will receive a one-year complimentary Student Membership.
 Fill in the Pre-College Membership Application Form and return to email@example.com

 - Two recommendations are required.
-Relatives are not eligible to make recommendations.
+Family members/relatives are not eligible to write recommendations.

 - Incomplete applications will not be submitted for consideration.

 - All students will be notified of the results of their application in November/December